Donald Trump Impeachment Fears Tethered To Midterm Elections

 Donald Trump will be impeached if Democrats win big in the 2018 mid-term elections, and that warning came from none other than the 45th president himself.

 As Slate reports, Trump warned his supporters at a rally in Michigan Saturday that Republicans must maintain control of the Senate and the House of Representatives in the upcoming 2018 mid-term elections.
-If the Democrats win, he says, he’ll be impeached.
+If the Democrats win, he says he’ll be impeached.

 Waters is, in fact, one of the few Washington Democrats calling for Trump’s impeachment – at least, at this time.
-Last week, as reported by The Inquisitr, Waters offered some advice to the president: “Please resign.”
+Last week, as reported by the Inquisitr, Waters offered some advice to the president, “Please resign.”
 She then promised Trump that his resignation would mean she wouldn’t have to keep pressing for his impeachment.

 “So that I won’t have to keep up this fight of your having impeached because I don’t think you deserve to be there.
 Just get out.”